gorda/istio.io/content/en/docs/ops/common-problems/network-issues/index.md

 propagation will take longer and there may be a lag time on the order of seconds.

-## 503 errors after setting destination rule
+## 503 errors after setting destination rule{#five-zero-three-errors-after-setting-destination-rule}

 If requests to a service immediately start generating HTTP 503 errors after you applied a `DestinationRule` and the errors continue until you remove or revert the `DestinationRule`, then the `DestinationRule` is probably